Skip to main content

 Abstract

-The William Broadway Collection on Peter Taylor consists of six series, containing letters, articles, photographs, and writings concerning the Southern author Peter Taylor.
+The William Broadway Collection on Peter Taylor contains letters, articles, photographs, and writings concerning the Southern author Peter Taylor.
 Most of the items date from the mid-1980s to Taylor's death in 1994.
+There are articles on Taylor, including some written by or with photographs by Broadway.

 Biographical/Historical Note

-Esteemed short story author, Peter Hillsman Taylor (1917-1994), was born in Trenton, Tenn., to a notable political family (he was grandson of Tennessee Governor and U. S. Senator Robert Love Bob Taylor).
-Taylor's father, Hillsman Taylor, a prominent attorney, moved the family to Memphis.
+Author Peter Hillsman Taylor (1917-1994) was born in Trenton, Tennessee.
 Taylor was educated at Southwestern at Memphis, Vanderbilt, and Kenyon College (where he studied with John Crowe Ransom).
 He also did graduate work at Louisiana State University, which had become a center of literary creativity through teachers Robert Penn Warren and Cleanth Brooks.
 During World War II he served in the U. S. Army in England.
-In 1943 he married the poet Eleanor Ross of North Carolina.
-After the war, Taylor taught at The Woman's College of the University of North Carolina (now, the University of North Carolina at Greensboro).
+In 1943 he married poet Eleanor Ross of North Carolina.
+After the war, Taylor taught at The Woman's College of the University of North Carolina (later the University of North Carolina at Greensboro).

 His first book, A Long Fourth and Other Stories, was published in 1948 with an introduction by Robert Penn Warren.
 His earliest stories were published in the Kenyon, Sewanee, Southern, and Virginia Quarterly Reviews.
 Then he began to publish regularly in The New Yorker.